Variable annuities: A closer look at ratchet guarantees, hybrid contract designs, and taxation: Mathematical Formulation

 Therefore, given an admissible withdrawal strategy $\vm{w}\in\calW$ and the corresponding state variable trajectories $\vm{X}:=(X(t_1^-),\dots,X(t_N^-))$ and $\vm{G}:=(G(t_1^-),\dots,G(t_N^-))$ achieved under the control $\vm{w}$, the discounted value at time $t=0$ of all cash flows from the VA contract can be represented as

 where $\vm{1}_{CF}$ is an indicator function that is equal to 1 when the VA contract includes a cash fund (and is equal to 0 otherwise).
-The second summation can be written as follows
+The first term can be written as follows

 The total discounted cash flows can therefore be written in terms of a ``running cost'' and ``terminal cost'' term (as is usual in optimal control problems) as

 where

 and